ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - RSS News.rst

 -  ``RssFeeds.qml``
 -  ``ScrollBar.qml``

 To use the custom types, we add an import statement to the main QML file, rssnews.qml that imports the folder called ``content`` where the types are located:

 .. code:: qml

     import "./content"

-.. rubric:: Creating the Main Window
-   :name: creating-the-main-window

-In rssnews.qml, we use a :ref:`Rectangle <sdk_qtquick_rectangle>` type with
-custom properties to create the app main window:
+In rssnews.qml, we use a :ref:`Rectangle <sdk_qtquick_rectangle>` type with custom properties to create the app main window:

 .. code:: qml